walles/catiplicator/README.md

 ## TODO

-* On failure, open a dialog saying:
-  "The answer is 5*4=20, type it here: 5x4=__".
-Close the dialog when the user has typed the correct answer
+* Pause a bit after each completed answer to give the user time to understand whether they passed or failed
+* Test what happens when skill level goes above difficulty of available assignments
 * Show progress bar during the level
-* Pause a bit after each completed answer to give the user time to understand whether they passed or failed
 * Set up CI on pushes, running at least the JUnit tests
 * If the player defeats a previously-failed question, say so in the level-finished screen